Captain Universe: Captain Universe Initiative / Death's Head 3.0

 In one possible future of the Marvel Universe, Advanced Idea Mechanics has examined the Uni-Power and attempted to duplicate it with the Captain Universe Initiative.
 The duplicate, referred to as the 'Alias-Power' or 'Uni-Alias', has the ability to animate the Death's Head 3.0 robot.
-While resident in Death's Head, it took the form of a conscience.
-On one occasion, when asked to rescue an evil scientist from a jail, it instead rescued a human rights activist.
-When the robot killed a UN researcher, the power brought him back to life.
-The researcher then confronted the robot, forcing it to acknowledge the conscience.
-Afterwards, Death's Head began working for the UN as an anti-terrorist hit-man.
+While resident in Death's Head, it took the form of Death's Head's conscience.